 While there are hundreds of sage types, some of the more popular ones include the following species.

-- White sage Salvia apiana is sacred to some Native American peoples in the United States and used in ceremonies.
+- White sage Salvia apiana is sacred to some indigenous American peoples in the United States and used in ceremonies.

 - Pineapple sage Salvia elegans has pineapple-scented leaves and is widely grown as an ornamental garden plant.